-Your building consent and approved plans along with any supporting documentation will be sent via the online portal to the property owner or nominated person.
-You will be advised they are available..
+Your building consent and approved plans along with any supporting documentation will be sent via a dropbox link to the property owner or nominated person.
+You will be advised to download and securely save the documents as the link will be deleted in 10 days.